DNcrypter/SMTP-log-analysis-with-Splunk/Readme.md

-## SMTP Log File Analysis Using Splunk SIEM
+# Analyzing DHCP Log Files Using Splunk SIEM
-In this project, we will upload sample SMTP log files to Splunk SIEM and perform various analyses to gain insights into email communication within the network.
+In this project, we will upload sample DHCP log files to Splunk SIEM and perform various analyses to gain insights into IP address assignment within the network.

 [![MIT License](https://img.shields.io/badge/License-MIT-green.svg)](https://choosealicense.com/licenses/mit/)
         [![LinkedIn](https://img.shields.io/badge/LinkedIn-Profile-blue)](https://www.linkedin.com/in/nikhil--chaudhari/)
         [![Medium](https://img.shields.io/badge/Medium-Writeups-black)](https://medium.com/@nikhil-c)

-## 🍁Introduction
+## 📝Introduction
-SMTP (Simple Mail Transfer Protocol) log files contain valuable information about email communication, including sender and recipient addresses, timestamps, email subjects, and more.
-Analyzing SMTP logs using Splunk SIEM enables security professionals to monitor email traffic, detect anomalies, and identify potential security threats.
+DHCP (Dynamic Host Configuration Protocol) log files contain valuable information about IP address assignments, lease durations, client requests, and server responses.
+Analyzing DHCP logs using Splunk SIEM enables network administrators to monitor IP address usage, detect anomalies, and troubleshoot network issues effectively.

-## 🍁Prerequisites
+## 🔗Prerequisites
 Before starting the project, ensure the following:
 - Splunk instance is installed and configured.
-- SMTP log data sources are configured to forward logs to Splunk.
+- DHCP log data sources are configured to forward logs to Splunk.

-## 🍁Upload Sample SMTP Log Files to Splunk SIEM
+## 🍁Upload DHCP Log File to Splunk SIEM

-### 1. Prepare Sample SMTP Log Files
+### 1. Prepare Sample DHCP Log Files
-- Obtain sample [SMTP log file]() in a suitable format (e.g., text files).
+- Obtain sample [DHCP log files](https://www.secrepo.com/maccdc2012/dhcp.log.gz) in a suitable format.
-- Ensure the log files contain relevant SMTP events, including timestamps, sender and recipient addresses, email subjects, etc.
+- Ensure the log files contain relevant DHCP events, including timestamps, IP address assignments, lease durations, client identifiers, etc.
 - Save the sample log files in a directory accessible by the Splunk instance.

-### 2. Upload Log Files to Splunk
+### 2. Upload Log File to Splunk
 - Log in to the Splunk web interface.
 - Navigate to **Settings** > **Add Data**.
 - Select **Upload** as the data input method.

 ### 3. Choose File
-- Click on **Select File** and choose the sample SMTP log file you prepared earlier.
+- Click on **Select File** and choose the sample DHCP log file you prepared earlier.

 ### 4. Set Source Type
 - In the **Set Source Type** section, specify the source type for the uploaded log file.
-- Choose the appropriate source type for SMTP logs (e.g., `mail` or a custom source type if applicable).
+- Choose the appropriate source type for DHCP logs (e.g., `dhcpd` or a custom source type if applicable).

 ### 5. Review Settings
 - Review other settings such as index, host, and sourcetype.
-- Ensure the settings are configured correctly to match the sample SMTP log file.
+- Ensure the settings are configured correctly to match the sample DHCP log file.

 ### 6. Click Upload
 - Once all settings are configured, click on the **Review** button.
 - Review the settings one final time to ensure accuracy.
-- Click **Submit** to upload the sample SMTP log file to Splunk.
+- Click **Submit** to upload the sample DHCP log file to Splunk.

 ### 7. Verify Upload
 - After uploading, navigate to the search bar in the Splunk interface.
-- Run a search query to verify that the uploaded SMTP events are visible.
+- Run a search query to verify that the uploaded DHCP events are visible.

-## 🍁Analyse SMTP Log File in Splunk SIEM
+## 🍁Analyse DHCP Log Files in Splunk SIEM

-### 1. Search for SMTP Events
+### 1. 1.
+Search for DHCP Events
 - Open Splunk interface and navigate to the search bar.
-- Enter the following search query to retrieve SMTP events
+- Enter the following search query to retrieve DHCP events:
 ```
-index=<your_smtp_index> sourcetype=<your_smtp_sourcetype>
+index=<your_dhcp_index> sourcetype=<your_dhcp_sourcetype>
 ```

 ### 2. Extract Relevant Fields
-- Identify key fields in SMTP logs such as timestamps, sender and recipient addresses, email subjects, etc.
+- Identify key fields in DHCP logs such as timestamps, IP addresses, lease durations, client identifiers, etc.
 - Use Splunk's field extraction capabilities or regular expressions to extract these fields for better analysis.
 - Example extraction command
 ```